You want to make a project with your Cricut, but you don’t know what kind of cardstock you should use.

 Most cardstocks will also coordinate with a paper collection.
-If you are a cardmaker, scrapbooker, or like to use pattern papers on your 3D papercraft projects like these from SVG Cuts, you can purchase cardstocks to match.
+If you are a cardmaker, scrapbooker, or like to use pattern papers on your 3D papercraft projects like these from the shop, you can purchase cardstocks to match.

 Glitter Cardstock – This is like having your cake and eating it too!
 The glitter cardstock is shiny and glittery without the mess.
 The glitter is embedded in the paper and adds just the right amount of bling to your paper projects.